Ascension-Addons/Grid/README.md

-# Addon Name
+# Grid

-This is the repository for <Addon Name>.
+This is the repository for Grid.
 Modified for Ascension.gg.